Universal Freezing Transitions of Dipole-Conserving Chains: Introduction and summary of main results

-Fractonic systems open up new possibilities for a rigorous characterization of ergodicity-breaking transitions in quantum many-body systems given that the underlying mechanisms rely only on symmetries and locality, which are easier to work with compared to, say, quenched disorder.
-In particular, there have been attempts to understand how fractonic systems undergo a continuous phase transition from ``strong" to ``weak" Hilbert space fragmentation~\cite{Sala_HSF} as the charge density $\nu$ is varied~\cite{Morningstar_HSF,Pozderac_DinfHSF,Wang_EastModel}.
-In the strongly fragmented phase, typical symmetry sectors can be subdivided into an exponentially-large (in system size) number of dynamically-disconnected ``Krylov sectors", all of which represent a vanishing fraction of the total sector.
-This results in a strong violation of ETH~\cite{Moudgalya_HSF,Sala_HSF}.
-In the weakly fragmented phase, although the number of Krylov sectors in a typical symmetry sector still grows exponentially with size, almost all states in a typical symmetry sector belong to a single dominant Krylov sector.
-Hence ETH is only weakly violated.
+Fractonic systems open up new possibilities for a rigorous characterization of ergodicity-breaking transitions in quantum many-body systems given that the underlying mechanisms rely only on symmetries and locality, which are easier to work with compared with, say, quenched disorder.
+In particular, there have been attempts to understand how systems undergo a continuous ``freezing'' phase transition between ``strong" and ``weak" HSF \cite{Sala_HSF} as a charge density $\nu$ is varied~\cite{Morningstar_HSF,Pozderac_DinfHSF,Wang_EastModel,PhysRevB.106.214426}.
+In the strongly fragmented phase, typical symmetry sectors can be subdivided into an exponentially large (in system size) number of dynamically disconnected ``Krylov subspaces", all of which represent a vanishing fraction of the total sector.
+This results in a strong violation of ETH~\cite{Sala_HSF, Khemani_HSF}.
+On the other hand, in the weakly fragmented phase ETH is only weakly violated.
+This is because in this phase almost all states in a symmetry sector belong to a single Krylov subspace, which dominates in size over the remaining (still exponentially many) Krylov sectors.
+It has been established that in the presence of weak fragmentation dipole-conserving models host subdiffusive transport \cite{Morningstar_HSF, PhysRevResearch.2.033124, PhysRevLett.125.245303, PhysRevE.103.022142}.